-The National Nanotechnology Initiative (NNI) is the U.S. Federal Government's interagency program1 for coordinating research and development (R&D) as well as enhancing communication and collaborative activities in nanoscale science, engineering, and technology.
-This chapter describes the NNI, the vision and goals that frame the NNI, and the participating NNI agencies.2
+The National Nanotechnology Initiative (NNI) is the U.S. Federal Government's interagency activity for coordinating research and development (R&D) as well as enhancing communication and collaborative activities in nanoscale science, engineering, and technology.
+This chapter describes the NNI, the vision and goals that frame the NNI, and the related interests and activities of the participating NNI agencies.

-7 Introduction
+Introduction

-8 Nanotechnology is the understanding and control of matter at dimensions between 9 approximately 1 and 100 nanometers, where unique phenomena enable novel applications.
-10 Work within the intersecting disciplines at the core of nanotechnology innovation-including 11 physical, life, and social sciences and engineering-has revealed the potential of engineered 12 nanomaterials (ENMs) and nanoscale processes to collect and store energy, reinforce 13 materials, sense contaminants, enable life-saving drugs, and shrink and accelerate 14 computational devices in both incremental and paradigm-shifting ways.
-Further, nanotechnology 15 has enabled development of entirely new materials and devices that can be exploited in each of 16 these and countless other applications.
+Nanotechnology is the understanding and control of matter at dimensions between approximately 1 and 100 nanometers, where unique phenomena enable novel applications.
+Work within the intersecting disciplines at the core of nanotechnology innovation-including physical, life, and social sciences and engineering-has revealed the potential of engineered nanomaterials (ENMs) and nanoscale processes to collect and store energy, reinforce materials, sense contaminants, enable life-saving drugs, and shrink and accelerate computational devices in both incremental and paradigm-shifting ways.
+Further, nanotechnology has enabled development of entirely new materials and devices that can be exploited in each of these and countless other applications.

-17 The United States has set the pace for nanotechnology innovation worldwide with the National 18 Nanotechnology Initiative (NNI).
-Launched in 2001 with eight agencies participating, the NNI 19 today consists of the individual and cooperative nanotechnology-related activities of 20 Federal 20 departments and independent agencies with a range of research and regulatory roles and 21 responsibilities.
-Eleven of the participating agencies have R&D budgets that relate to 22 nanotechnology, with the reported NNI budget representing the collective sum of these 23 investments.
-Funding support for nanotechnology R&D stems directly from NNI agencies, not 24 the NNI.
-As an interagency effort, the NNI informs and influences the Federal budget and 25 planning processes through its participating agencies and through the National Science and 26 Technology Council (NSTC).
+The United States has set the pace for nanotechnology innovation worldwide with the National Nanotechnology Initiative (NNI).
+Launched in 2001 with eight agencies participating, the NNI today consists of the individual and cooperative nanotechnology-related activities of 20 Federal departments and independent agencies with a range of research and regulatory roles and responsibilities (see Table 1).
+Eleven of the participating agencies have R&D budgets that relate to